 It's important that you put in the exact number of coins for each wrapper.
 Don't just fill the wrapper all the way to the top.

 The table below shows how many coins you need for each wrapper.
 Use this table as a reference when needed.

 5. Seal the Top

-Once you have the correct number of coins in a wrapper, then it's time to seal it.
+Once you have the correct number of coins in a wrapper, then it's time to crimp the wrapper.
 There is no exact method of doing this.
 Typically you just fold the sides over so you can no longer see the top coin.
 The seal doesn't need to be perfect but it should be secure.

 Should You Buy a Coin Machine?